Chicago Gaming: Pinball manufacturing

 Chicago Gaming Company's first original design was Vacation America, released in November 2003.
+The game was revealed in September 2002 with the name "Vacation".
 It was designed by John Trudeau and Steve Kordek using a single-level playfield with no ramps.
 Unlike most games of the time the display was a simple 2 row display of 10-digits with 7-segments rather than a DMD with animations; substantial production cost savings were made over a typical pinball machine by using printed circuit boards in place of a large part of the wire harness.
 Unlike other tables it was aimed as a lower cost option for home users selling for $2,995, not for arcade operators, the first to be marketed as such, and omitted the coin mechanism entirely.
 John Trudeau left the company while the machine was still in its whitewood stage of design, with Steve Kordek completing it.
 530 machines were produced.

 The larger part of the business continued to be making cabinets, back-boxes, and playfields for Stern Pinball, Jersey Jack Pinball, and others.

+It was inaugurated into Pinball Expo's service & support Hall of Fame in 2014.